Honesty is the best policy.

 "Yes.
 No. Maybe," I stammered crumbling under cross examination, "I'm confused."

-And, of course, my older son was in the backseat laughing his ass off, pointing his finger at me and hollering "Ha Ha" like the Nelson character on The Simpsons.
+And, of course, my older son was in the backseat laughing his ass off, pointing his finger at me and hollering "Ha Ha" like the Nelson character on

 If only I had remembered my usual reply of, "Hmmmm, I don't know," I would have been safe.